|

 shack became the rallying point for many painters and a few stray writers.

+There was pride in being there.
 That place has retained its magic although inhabited by an absence.

 Eileen died twenty-five years ago.
 The same friends still come to see